appgate/sdp-prom-monitoring/README.md

 	* agprometheus.${DOMAIN}
 	* aggrafana.{DOMAIN}

+You can deploy the stack to an existing swarm.
+In this guide we setup a dedicated host and docker swarm.
+The host specs are as the following, assuming collective(s) with up to 60 appliances and using 90days retention in tsdb.
-A host machine with the following specs, assuming collective(s) with total of 60 appliances, using 90days retention in tsdb.
-The heavier calculation prometheus will perform, the more memory and cpu you will require.
+The heavier queries prometheus/grafan will perform, the more memory and CPU you will require.
 For now, the following specs are proven to work fine:
 * AWS: t3.standard, EC2 Amazon Linux Type 2
 * Azure: Centos 7
 * Disk, SSD: 40GB